yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 :       `-- 0
 ~~~

-Just to heat your neurones a bit more,
+Just to heat up your neurones a bit more,
 let's make a slightly more interesting tree:

 <div class="codehighlight">